camunda/camunda-docs/docs/reference/usage-metrics.md

 description: "Learn about the three main usage metrics that impact Camunda Platform 8 pricing."
 ---

 There are three main usage metrics that have an impact on Camunda Platform 8 pricing.
-It is important to understand these metrics and how to retrieve them.
+It is important to understand these definitions, their impact on billing, and how to retrieve them.

 ## Definition of metrics